 Clearly, Shopify leads in all respects and gives better insights to analyze and improve website performance.
 Wix, although has a less score, is no less when it comes to optimization of the website.

-Shopify offers 24/7 live support through chat, email, or phone; with the exception of some of the regions.
-On the other hand, Wix does not offer live chat; it supports through email and phone.
+Shopify offers 24/7 live support through chat, email, or phone; with the exception of some regions.
+On the other hand, Wix does not offer live chat; it supports it through email and phone.

 Both platforms provide interesting marketing blogs and tutorials that are helpful and informative.

 Besides all this, there is a bonus that only Wix possesses.
 It provides you with the option of in-editor help.
 While Shopify supports through live chat, Wix answers the questions side-by-side through its editor help option.

 If you go through both the platforms, both have their plus points.
 It will not be fair to rank one above another.
 If Shopify is available around the clock, Wix has a more easy-going and flexible help center.
 Draw-Yet Again!